gitter-badger/cecil/docs/Api.md

 1. Choose a username like "@cecil"
 1. Slack will give you an API token, eg `xoxb-000000000-aaaaaaaaaaaaa`, which will be used in the API call to the Cecil REST API

 If you don't already have one, you'll need to obtain an API token for the Authorization header.
+(See Obtain another API token in [this doc](ConfigureAWSAccount.md))

 To add Slack as a mean of comunication between you and Cecil, use this endpoint.